backk-node/backk-starter/README.md

    git clone git@github.com:backk-node/backk-starter.git <your-microservice-name>
    ```
 2. Complete all 3 TODOs in `src/main.ts` and `src/MyMicroservice.ts` files
-3. Update your microservice name to `package.json` and change the name `src/MyMicroservice.ts` to reflect your microservice name
-4. Check that the environment variable values in the `.env` file are correct for your development environment
+3. Check that the environment variable values in the `.env` file are correct for your development environment
    * If you are using MongoDB, check
       * `MONGO_DB_URI`
    * If you are using MySQL/MariaDB or MySQL compatible database, check